v23ent/aa-hands-on/README.md

 4. Navigate with your to a dummy notebook and execute the first block of code.
 [http://localhost:8888/notebooks/aa-demo-exercise.ipynb]()

 It will install 'atscale' package with dependencies.
+If all goes well then you're ready go with AI-Link for Adaptive Analytics hands-on!
-We will be adding other blocks during hands-on.
+We will be adding other blocks of code during hands-on session.

 That's it!